Daniel J. Frey

 Why should it?

-They feed off their host to the point of making the host weak.
+They feed off their host to the point of weakening it.

 But the rule for the wealthy is not to bleed the host so much that they die.

-It got rid of the immediate problem of the local wealthy ignoring the needs of the host they were feeding on, but it wasn't a cure.
+It alleviated the immediate problem of the local wealthy ignoring the needs of the host they were feeding on, but it wasn't a cure.

 Killing is never a cure.